 Claiming a significant tax deduction through a cost segregation study can sometimes lead to a closer look from the IRS.
 They want to ensure that the assets you’ve reclassified are legitimate and that your study was performed using acceptable methods.
 The IRS is very clear that a building’s structure doesn’t qualify for accelerated depreciation.
 A detailed, professional study is your best defense, as it meticulously documents and justifies why certain components qualify as personal property with shorter useful lives.
 This is why working with a team that provides expert tax services is so important.
 A well-supported study gives you the confidence and documentation to stand behind your tax position if it’s ever questioned.

-Balance Short-Term Cash Flow with Long-Term Tax Goals
+How to Balance Short-Term Gains with Long-Term Goals

 The immediate cash flow from a large, first-year deduction is a major plus, but it’s crucial to make sure it fits your investment timeline.
 If you plan to sell the property within just a few years, the benefits of cost segregation might be less impactful.
 The upfront cost of the study, combined with the depreciation recapture you’ll face at the sale, could mean the strategy isn’t as powerful for a short-term hold.
 This approach delivers the most value for investors who plan to hold onto their properties for a longer period.
 Aligning your tax strategy with your financial goals is key, and that’s where strategic CFO services can help you see the full picture and make the right call.